 you may want to slope it slightly if you replace the entire floor.

 Typically, tongue and groove wood flooring is used for most porches and I recommend it also.

 If you elect to go that way, treat the boards prior to putting them down.

 That way, you can treat the tongues and grooves and also the bottom of the boards.

 I recommend using a product from Sikkens.
-You can find it at paint stores (I dont think Home Depot or Lowes carry it).
+You can find it at paint stores (I do not think Home Depot or Lowes carry it).

 Remember that wood degrades over time but if you prepare it properly, it should last quite a

 while.
-Do everything you can to reduce moisture and increase air flow!
+Do everything you can to reduce moisture and increase air flow.

 The Amazon ads are our affiliate links.
 Thank you.